Phoebe Legere

-Phoebe Hemenway Legere is a multi-disciplinary artist.
+Phoebe Hemenway Legere is an American pioneer of multi-disciplinary art.

-She is a Juilliard-educated composer, soprano, pianist and accordionist, painter, poet, and a film maker.
+She is a Juilliard-educated composer, soprano, pianist and accordionist, painter, poet, and film maker.
 A graduate of Vassar College with a four octave vocal range, Legere has recorded for Mercury Records in England, and for Epic, Island, Rizzoli, Funtone, ESP Disk and Einstein Records in the United States.
 Legere plays seven musical instruments and has released 15 CDs of original music.
 She has appeared on National Public Radio, CBS Sunday Morning, PBS's City Arts, WNYC's Soundcheck, Charlie Rose and in films by Troma, Island Pictures, Rosa von Praunheim, Ela Troyano and Ivan Galietti, Abel Ferrara, Jonathan Demme, Ivan Reitman and many others.
-Legere is of Acadian and Abenaki descent through her father.
+Legere is of Acadian and Abenaki descent.
 She is a standard bearer of the Acadian and Abenaki renaissance in America.

 History

-Legere's parents were both artists.
-She began piano lessons at age 3, and learned the techniques of oil painting and draftsmanship when she was age 5, and by age 9 was a professional musician.
-She has never taken a singing lesson.
+Legere's parents were artists and her grandparents were musicians.
+She began piano lessons at age 3, and learned the techniques of oil painting and draftsmanship when she was age 5.
+By age 9 Legere was a professional musician.

 She had her debut at Carnegie Hall at age 16.
+At 17 she became the Resident Composer for the Wooster Group working 9-5 M-F with Willem Defoe, Spalding Gray, Richard Schechner, Victor Turner and Ron Vawter.
+This grounding in experimental theater, performance art and music was the basis for Phoebe's MONAD, an all girl Performance Art rock band.
+While still a teenager she invented "Total Art Synthesis" a Universal Field Theory of the Arts.
+She was signed to Nemperor/Epic Records by Nat Weiss who was co-founder of Apple Records with Brian Epstein and John Lennon.
+She was a cultural leader in the East Village Renaissance.
+Her band Monad performed opening night at the Pyramid Club on Avenue A. She had formative friendships with Larry Rivers, Allen Ginsburg, Peter Beard, Don Cherry, Keith Haring, Jean-Michel Basquiat, Andy Warhol, Joni Mitchell, Billy Joel, Crystal Field, David Bowie and many others.

 As the opening act for David Bowie on his 1990 Sound+Vision Tour US tour, Legere played her original songs for 20,000 people a night.
-A huge forklift brought a white grand piano to the stage, where she performed with her seminal punk-rock band, the Four Nurses of the Apocalypse.
+A huge forklift brought a white grand piano to the stage, where she performed with her seminal punk-rock band, MONAD:The Four Nurses of the Apocalypse.

 In 2000, with composer Morgan Powell, she co-wrote The Waterclown – a musical setting of her epic poem about water issues, "The Waterclown" – for the Cleveland Chamber Symphony.